seandavi/seandavi.github.io/content/project/nci-participants-share-data-2019/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "NCI Participants Share Data 2019"
+title: "Symposium: Participants Share Data 2019"
 subtitle: ""
 summary: "The NCI organized a symposium to broadly assess the landscape of personal control of genomic data.
 We focused the meeting on the patient, research participant, and personal perspectives.
 The Symposium drew 200 in-person participants and over 300 online."
 authors: ['seandavi']